miyagawa/cpanminus/README.md

 cpanminus is a script to get, unpack, build and install modules from CPAN.

 Its catch?
-Deps-free, zero-conf, standalone ~200 LOC script (i.e. hackable) and requires only 10MB RAM.
+Deps-free, zero-conf, standalone ~200 LOC script (i.e. hackable) and requires less than 10MB RAM.
 See below for its cons.

 # INSTALLATION

+  cpan> install App::cpanminus

+Or,

   cd ~/bin
   wget http://bit.ly/cpanm
   chmod +x cpanm
-  # edit shebang if your perl is not /usr/bin/perl
+  # edit shebang if you don't have /usr/bin/env

 # DEPENDENCIES